Salmon Fishing - Lodges, Destinations & Guided Trips

 Best Time To Fish For Salmon

 Run timing depends on species and geography.
 Pacific salmon return from late spring through early fall, with each species following its own pattern.
-Pink salmon, for example, peak in even-numbered years on many rivers.
-Atlantic salmon seasons typically run from early summer into autumn.
+Pink salmon are notably strongest on even-numbered years across much of their range.
+Atlantic salmon seasons typically run from early summer into autumn — June through August in Norway, late June through mid-September in Iceland, with similar summer windows in Labrador.

 Frequently Asked Questions